Reference Re Public Service Employee Relations Act (Alta): Subsequent developments

-In 2001, the Supreme Court decided Dunmore v Ontario (Attorney General), which rejected a strictly individualized approach to section 2(d) reflected in the majority reasons of the Alberta Reference.
+In 2001, the Supreme Court decided Dunmore v Ontario (Attorney General), which rejected a strictly individualized approach to section 2(d) reflected in the majority reasons of the reference.
 The SCC in Dunmore acknowledged that section 2(d) reflects collective, not just individual, rights, and found that substantial interference with the ability of workers to engage in "collective action" would infringe section 2(d).

-The Alberta Reference was explicitly overturned in Saskatchewan Federation of Labour v Saskatchewan, with a majority of the SCC recognizing a constitutionally-protected right to strike under section 2(d) of the Charter.
-The majority decision in that case specifically referred to Chief Justice Dickson's dissenting reasons in the Alberta Reference.
+The Supreme Court expressly overruled its decision in this case in Saskatchewan Federation of Labour v Saskatchewan, with a majority of the SCC recognizing a constitutionally-protected right to strike under section 2(d) of the Charter.
+The majority decision in that case specifically referred to Chief Justice Dickson's dissenting reasons in this case.